Garrik777/Secure-password-checker/README.md

 Check executed by hashing password and passing part of the hash to https://api.pwnedpasswords.com In responce hash tails of compromised passwords return.<br>

-Paswwords can by passed to script by command line parametrs, text file, csv file or xls file<br>
+Passwords can by passed to script by command line parameters, text file, csv file or xls file<br>

 Text paramets example:<br>
 py password_check.py 123 fvkfmhgf 6778